simonepanzeri/STDE-PDE/README.md

----
-title: "A flexible approach to model complex space-time event data"
+# A flexible approach to model complex space-time event data
----

 -   Manuscript available at ...
 -   **[Section 6.3] Simulation 1: mixture of time-dependent Gaussian distributions on a squared region**